MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-moodle-integration.md

 First, you'll need to register your bot on the [Microsoft Identity Platform](https://identity.microsoft.com/Landing).
 This will allow your bot to authenticate with your Microsoft endpoints.
 To register your bot:

 1. Return to the plugin administration page (**Site administration** > **Plugins** > **Microsoft Office 365 Integration**) and select the **Teams Settings** tab.
-2. Click the **Microsoft Application Registration Portal** link and login with your Microsoft ID.
+2. Click the **Microsoft Application Registration Portal** link and sign in with your Microsoft ID.
 3. Enter a name for you app (for example, MoodleBot) and click the **Create** button.
 4. Copy the **Application ID** and paste it into the **Bot Application ID** field on the **Team Settings** page.
 5. Click the **Generate New Password** button.
 Copy the generated password and and paste it into the **Bot Application Password** field on the **Team Settings** page.
 6. Scroll to the bottom of the form and click **Save Changes**.

 Now that you've generated your application ID and password, it's time to deploy your bot to Azure.
 Click the **Deploy to Azure** button and complete the form with the necessary information (the bot ID and password are on the **Team Settings** page, and the Azure information is on the **Setup** page).
-Once you've got the form filled out, click the check box to agree to the terms and conditions, and then click the **Purchase** button.
+Once you have the form filled out, click the check box to agree to the terms and conditions, and then click the **Purchase** button.

 After the resources are finished deploying to Azure, you'll need to configure the Office 365 Moodle plugin with its messaging endpoint.
 First, you'll need to get the endpoint from your bot in Azure.
 To do this: